Njarif/first-webpage-2/README.md

-#My-first-website
+my-first-website
-#### It's a trial version to learn how to build websites with the skills I've gathered since Tuesday., November 22nd 2018
+#### It's a trial version to learn how to build websites with the skills I've gathered since Tuesday, November 22nd 2018

 #### **By Francis Mwangi**